Welcome to our site!

 Cole is the face of the many cats who are abandoned and left to survive the harsh, cruel streets on their own.
 Neither he nor they deserve to be treated like trash.
 It was our privilege to meet King Cole and we are grateful for every second we had with him.
 Cole lived his final days surrounded by love and was given a peace most throwaway and feral cats never get.
 Right now, so many poor souls are out there struggling to survive and waiting to be saved.
 Cole's voice, unheard for far too long, lives on in the cries of the others and will never again be silenced.
 With your help, we can hear them and we shall rescue them...IN HONOR of OUR KING COLE.

-Check out some of our work in the videos below!
+Check out some of Barbara's hard work in the videos below!

 Rescue and TNVR reduces the cat population and it reduces the nuisance complaints a city and animal control receive about cats.
 Not everyone likes cats or their mating behaviors (spraying, fighting) and that's ok.
 But we all can agree that they shouldn't be on the streets if they don't have to be and the ones that are not adoptable should not be reproducing.
 Brick City Kitties Rescue's goal is to continue Barbara’s efforts but on a larger scale and in a different capacity with the help of donors and volunteers.
 Rescue and TNVR is the most effective and humane approach to reduce cat overpopulation and the suffering of animals born or thrown into this unfortunate situation.
 It also reduces shelter overcrowding and euthanasia due to space.
 Nonprofit organizations rely heavily on the help of donors and volunteers to rescue and TNVR on greater levels.